CS126SP20/3D-Hotdog/DEVELOPMENT.md

 the item would just follow the ingredients.
 Added in sesame seeds as the special item and also allowed the user to turn that mode off.

+May 5, 2020: Added testing for all of my classes.
+Also restructured some code like making the ObjectLoader public.

 ---